terraform-linters/setup-tflint/README.md

 ### `checksums`

 **Optional** A newline-separated list of expected SHA256 hashes of the downloaded TFLint binary.
-If provided, the action will verify the binary’s integrity and proceed only if one of the hashes matches the computed hash.
+If provided, the action will verify the binary’s hash matches one of these hashes before proceeding.

-This feature is useful for workflows running across multiple platforms (e.g., macOS, Linux, Windows), where each platform may have a different binary (and thus a different hash) for the same version.
+This helps ensure the downloaded binary remains unaltered by verifying that its hash matches an expected value, thereby guaranteeing immutability.
+Allowing multiple hashes enables compatibility across multiple platforms, architectures, or operating systems (e.g., macOS, Linux, Windows), each of which may produce a unique hash for the same version.

-**Note:** Since hash verification requires manual pinning, users are advised to verify the downloaded binary's hashes independently (using methods like [GitHub’s Artifact Attestations](https://github.com/terraform-linters/tflint?tab=readme-ov-file#github-cli-recommended) or [cosign](https://github.com/terraform-linters/tflint?tab=readme-ov-file#cosign)) before pinning them in workflows to ensure that only approved binaries are used.
+**Note:** **Checksums ensure only immutability**—that the downloaded binary has not been altered since the checksum was generated.
+They do not verify integrity, trust, attribution, or authenticity.
+Users are advised to verify the binary's source and authenticity independently, using methods such as [GitHub’s Artifact Attestations](https://github.com/terraform-linters/tflint?tab=readme-ov-file#github-cli-recommended) or [cosign](https://github.com/terraform-linters/tflint?tab=readme-ov-file#cosign), before pinning hashes in workflows to ensure that only approved binaries are used.

 ### `github_token`